Updated: October 13, 2022

 Ever wonder why you gain weight before your period?
 You can thank your hormones.
 Estrogen and progesterone rise and fall before your time of the month and can lead to water retention.
 So don’t worry if you gain a few pounds around that time, it’s completely normal.

 No, your doctor’s office isn’t playing cruel tricks on you: Scales read differently!
 While you shouldn’t see a dramatic shift in your weight, know that a few pounds up or down isn’t out of the norm when you weigh yourself on a new scale.
+Trying a few different methods for your weight loss tracker can help you more accurately measure your weight.

 Track your progress effortlessly with our new Hey Max!
 Scale that connects seamlessly to the Jenny app.
 You'll get an accurate and instant view of your progress every morning.
 Learn more about Hey Max!
 Smart Scale here.